Involuntary loss of urine is often underreported and undertreated.

 Persistent incontinence most often is the result of urge incontinence.
 This is also known as overactive bladder or irritable bladder.
 This often is the loss of urine, preceded by a strong urge to void.
 A common complaint is a frequent urination both during the day and at night.

 Stress incontinence is the second most common type of incontinence.
 This is characterized by loss of urine with increases in abdominal pressure.
 Simply laughing, coughing, sneezing or exercise may trigger this.

 Overflow incontinence may be related to over-distention of the bladder and may result in constant dribbling of urine.
 Interstitial cystitis can present as chronic pelvic pain, urgency, urinary frequency and even painful intercourse.

 Hamptons Gynecology and Obstetrics wants you to know various treatment modalities are available.
 Bladder retraining, biofeedback therapy, pessaries, medications, and surgical procedures can help improve or prevent incontinence and hence improve the quality of life.

 Transobtorator Sling Procedure

 Vito Alamia, MD brings a new treatment for urine leakage to Southampton Hospital.

 Dr. Alamia was trained in the surgical treatment for incontinence, the involuntary leakage of urine.
 He has a special interest in the treatment of incontinence and is helping patients at our Southampton office.
 The procedure, called Transobtorator Sling Procedure, was developed in France.
 It's faster than earlier treatments and is minimally invasive.
 According to Dr. Alamia, "Women don't need to suffer the embarrassment of urine leakage.
 There are simple, minimally invasive outpatient procedures that can effectively cure the problem.
 Many of my patients leave the outpatient center on the same day."

 Incontinence affects over 55 million people in the United States today, 85% of whom are women.
 If you suffer from involuntary urine leakage or know someone who does, Dr. Alamia may be able to help.
 He is a board-certified gynecologist who graduated from Renaissance School of Medicine at Stony Brook University and practices in all four of our offices.
 For more information or to set up an appointment, give us a call today.

-Hamptons Gynecology and Obstetrics offers urodynamic testing in our Southampton office.
+Hamptons Gynecology and Obstetrics offers urodynamic testing in our Hampton Bays, Riverhead and Southampton offices.